crowwowarchbtw/MelodyGX/README.md

 4. Execute the initialization vector by double-clicking the **`run.bat`** file.

 > **System Execution Note:** The `run.bat` vector explicitly bypasses restrictive default Windows execution policies using the `-ExecutionPolicy Bypass` flag.
 This facilitates an isolated runtime state for the PowerShell installer without altering the global security posture of the host operating system.

----

-## Licensing and Liability Disclaimer

-This framework is open-source software open for public distribution, modification, and integration under the terms of the **MIT License**.
-For extensive legal terminology, refer directly to the `LICENSE` document located within the root directory of this repository.